tylercod3r/toon-castle/README.md

 * all music / sfx downloaded as well
 * will be adding credits here for any assets included

-Q: Why do the NPC characters seem to "clumb up" at the end while walking?
+Q: Why do the NPC characters seem to "clump up" (get stuck) at the end while walking?
 * was playing with "avoidance" settings (etc) on NavAgents, but may need further polish

 Q: Where did you get the Flame and ItemFound particle fx?